Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The downside of walking on the wonderful historic Roman paths is that the sections that are well preserved through the mountains are almost always super steep, regardless of the Camino.
 This is at least my experience.

-Your next landmark, right before the town of Pico de Lanza is the power line shown below.
+Your next landmark, right before the town of Pico de Lanza is a power line where the forest opens up, shown below.

 Reach the Power Line Next in Pico de LanzaReach the Power Line Next in Pico de Lanza

-At approx. 11.9 kilometers, come to a T-intersection with a paved road and turn right at this yellow house and onto the Carretera a Picullanza (Picullanza Street).
+After approximately 11.9 kilometers, come to a T-intersection with a paved road and turn right at this yellow house and onto the Carretera a Picullanza (Picullanza Street).
 You are now in the town of Pico de Lanza.
+If you stayed on the road this is where you will meet the official Camino once again.

 Right Turn at Yellow House in Pico de LanzaRight Turn at Yellow House in Pico de Lanza